RealWagmi/anon-integration-guide/projects/beets-dex/README.md

 ## Common Tasks

 - **Liquidity management**
-    - Add 100 USDC liquidity to pool Boosted Stable Rings on @beets-dex
+    - Add 100 USDC liquidity to Boosted Stable Rings on @beets-dex
-    - Add 100 USDC and 50 scUSD liquidity to pool Boosted Stable Rings on @beets-dex
+    - Add 100 USDC and 50 scUSD liquidity to Boosted Stable Rings on @beets-dex
-    - Add 1 stS liquidity to pool with ID Staked Sonic Symphony on @beets-dex
+    - Add 1 stS liquidity to Staked Sonic Symphony on @beets-dex
-    - Remove half of my liquidity from pool Staked Sonic Symphony on @beets-dex
+    - Remove half of my liquidity from Staked Sonic Symphony on @beets-dex
-    - Remove all liquidity from pool Fresh Beets on @beets-dex
+    - Remove all liquidity from Fresh Beets on @beets-dex
 - **Yields & Pools**
     - Best yields on USDC on @beets-dex
     - I have stS and USDC, where can I get the best APR on @beets-dex?
     - Show pools with ETH on @beets-dex
     - Give me info on pool with ID 0x43026d483f42fb35efe03c20b251142d022783f2 on @beets-dex
 - **Swap**